Updated 2012 December 22

 Comet 102P/Shoemaker

-and links the 1991 and 2000 returns.
-It is expected to fade from 14th
+Peter Birtwhistle recovered the comet at the 2006 return, allowing an improved orbit to be computed, that includes non-gravitational parameters and links the 1991 and 2000 returns.
+It is expected to fade from 14th magnitude in late July 2006.

-Comet 103P/Hartley An observation on 1997 October 4 made it 13.5 and a further observation on October 7.8 with 0.33-m L approximately 13.0.
+The next return was also a good one and for the northern hemisphere it was likely to be the brightest predicted periodic comet of the year.
+It was an evening object throughout the apparition An observation on 1997 October 4 made it 13.5 and a further observation on October 7.8 with 0.33-m L approximately 13.0.
 By October 21.7 it had brightened to 12.6, but was very diffuse and difficult to see.
-At the end of the month, on October 31.76 it had reached mag 10.8 in my 0.33-m Lx100, but was DC2, dia 2.7'.
+At the end of the month, on October 31.76 it had reached mag 10.8 in my 0.20-m LX200, but was DC2, dia 2.7'.
 An observation in moonlight on November 10.77 put it at 10.6:, still very diffuse.
 On November 22.75 it had reached 9.9 in the same instrument.
 By November 30th it had become a little more condensed and was mag 9.5.
 Observations in early December put it at 9th magnitude and a binocular object.

 The comet was a target for the extended mission of the Deep Impact spacecraft, renamed EPOXI.
-The encounter took place in October 2010, when the comet made a close approach to the Earth (0.12 AU) and was a large diffuse naked eye object.
+The encounter took place in October 2010, when the comet made a close approach to the Earth (0.12 au) and was a large diffuse naked eye object.
 The spacecraft made its closest approach to the comet on November 4 at 14:02 UT The spacecraft captured some spectacular images of this very unusual object.
 A report on ground based observations made in support of the spacecraft mission appears in Astrophysical Journal letters, though only the abstract is free to read.
-The authors note a change in the rotation period from 16,4 hours prior to 2010 August to 19 hours in December.
+The authors note a change in the rotation period from 16.4 hours prior to 2010 August to 19 hours in December.

-Observations received in 1997 (289) give an uncorrected
+Observations received in 1997 (289) give an uncorrected preliminary light curve of

 8.5 + 5 log d + 18.4 log r